-Northern Italy was one of the first European regions battered by the coronavirus and implemented some of the first strict lockdown measures outside of Asia, sparking Rizzo’s interest in government lockdown policy.
-When he spoke to The Academic Times on Tuesday, he had recently completed a ten-day self-quarantine after his wife tested positive for COVID-19.
+Northern Italy was one of the first European regions battered by the coronavirus and implemented some of the first strict lockdown measures outside Asia, sparking Rizzo’s interest in government lockdown policy.
+When he spoke to The Academic Times on Tuesday, he had recently completed a 10-day self-quarantine after his wife tested positive for COVID-19.

 Rizzo said that the early lockdown decisions in Italy were made by the national government, but that local enforcement was sometimes weak.

 “The problem is that the decisions are centralized, but then the measures are to be applied by individuals, so sometimes there’s a conflict between regions and the central government,” he said.